OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payments.md

 * InternationalPaymentId.
 * ConsentId.
 * CreationDateTime of the international-payment resource.
-* Status and StatusUpdateDateTime of the international-payment resource.
+* StatusCode and StatusUpdateDateTime of the international-payment resource.
 * ExpectedExecutionDateTime for the international-payment resource.
 * ExpectedSettlementDateTime for the international-payment resource.
 * Refund account details, if requested by PISP as part of the international-payment-consents resource.